kh4n10/firstProject/readMe.md

 ###The Game: ATOM
 After careful consideration, I decided upon designing a game which will use the keyboard arrows to navigate an object around the board.

 My game is called **ATOM**, with the idea being inspired from the classic snake.

-The user will navigate a white **ATOM** around a board attempting to collect as many protons as possible within a set time limit of 30 seconds.
+**The White Atom:** The user will navigate a white atom around a board attempting to collect as many protons as possible within a set time limit of 30 seconds.

+**Red Proton:** The protons are coloured red and upon collecting them, the player gains 10 points.

+**Green Electrons:** 3 electrons will be randomly generated onto the board and will relocate randomly whenever the user moves the white atom.
+If the user collects a green electron, 5 points will be deducted from the score.

+**Features:** The user will have 30 seconds to move the white atom around to collect as many protons as possible, without picking up any electrons!

+A timer counting down will be visible to the right of the board.
+To the right of the timer will be a scoreboard which updates whenever the user collects a proton or a electron.

+Once the game has finished, a message will appear 1 second later to inform the user the game has finished and what their score was.
+A second later, a high score board will appear which only displays the top 3 highest scores (user **CANNOT** input their name along with their scores).
+After this, a reset button will appear where the user has the option to start the game again and attempt to better their previous scores.

 ###Functionality
 This is a simple application that displays the game; ATOM.
 Manipulating when the content of the HTML should be displayed and hidden was achieved by using JavaScript and JQuery.